Generic Name: piperacillin/tazobactam (pi-per-a-SIL-in SOE-dee-um, taz-oh-BAK-tam SOE-dee-um)

 - Kidney disease—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

-A nurse or other trained health professional will give you or your child piperacillin and tazobactam. piperacillin and tazobactam is given through a needle placed in one of your veins.
-The medicine must be injected slowly, so your IV tube will need to stay in place for 30 minutes.
+A nurse or other trained health professional will give you or your child piperacillin and tazobactam.
+Piperacillin and tazobactam is given through a needle placed in one of your veins.
+The medicine must be injected slowly, so the needle will need to stay in place for at least 30 minutes.
+Your doctor will decide how many treatments you will need.

 Serious skin reactions can occur with piperacillin and tazobactam.
 Check with your doctor right away if you or your child has blistering, peeling, or loosening of the skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, or fever or chills while you are receiving piperacillin and tazobactam.